 Join Steve Grace and Lauren Kress as they explore how to use the power of story to attract the people who will be excited to bring about the change you want to see in the world.

-We'd love to represent rural Australia and the role that women in business and startups are playing to solve the world's problems.
+Let's celebrate rural Australia and the role that women in business and startups are playing to solve the world's problems.

 Sit by the fire and relax as Fintech Australia chats with Emma Weston, CEO of Agridigital, about helping thousands of farmers access capital, their unique use of innovative tech, and their thoughts on the future of agritech and finance.

 Self-employment and entrepreneurship provide viable alternative models for people with disability to obtain purpose, agency and financial independence.
 A 2020 UTS report showed that people with disability have higher rates of self-employment and entrepreneurship than people without disability.
 However, the report also showed that people with disability encounter more barriers to establishing their own initiatives.